-Acaime is a private reserve and costs 5.000 pesos per person to enter, but that entrance fee comes with a free drink (try the hot chocolate and cheese) and you can hang out as long as time allows you.
+Acaime is a private reserve and costs 5.000 pesos per person to enter, but that entrance fee comes with a free drink (try the hot chocolate and cheese, if you haven’t already!) and you can hang out as long as time allows you.

 Explore Calle Real

 Along NE corner of the main plaza you will find a mostly pedestrian street — cars are allowed, it’s just not a main thoroughfare — with tons of shops, restaurants, and cafes.

 This is where everybody comes to stroll in the early evenings.